 Top 5 Dead Or Alive: "I Would Probably Never Be Allowed In NJ If I Didn't Put Him In There"

 [Each week, SOHH asks two entertainment personalities to name their Top 5 rappers of all-time.
 To make things tricky, we've created a "Hall of Fame" of emcees (see right) who are universally respected and therefore may not be mentioned.
-After DJ Michael "5000" Watts scooped out his top five, New Jersey rapper David Rush unveils his picks.]
+After Nature busted out his Top 5, New Jersey rapper David Rush unveils his picks.]

 Jadakiss.
 I've gotta say him.
 Whenever I think of Top 5 Dead or Alive, Jadakiss always comes to my head.
 To me, he's one of the most consistent, verse for verse, rappers that's out there.
 You know when he does a guest feature, somebody's getting bodied.
 I gotta name him.

 Fabolous.
 Right now, I would give it to Fab.
 I just think Fab has always been consistent, rapping-wise.
 He's always had something every year that hit people in the head for a good season.
 He's made a buzz in the streets that's so crazy and he always sounds like he's a new rapper.
 I really respected how he's never lost it.